conan-io/docs/extending/python_requires.rst

     This is an **experimental** feature subject to breaking changes in future releases.

 The ``python_requires()`` feature is a very convenient way to share files and code between different recipes.
-A *Python Requires* is just like any another recipe, it is the way it is required from the consumer what makes the difference.
+A *Python Requires* is just like any other recipe, it is the way it is required from the consumer what makes the difference.

 The *Python Requires* recipe file, besides exporting its own required sources, can export